Nukama/wiki.qubes-os.org/WikiStart.md

 Welcome to the Qubes OS Project
 ===============================

 Qubes is an open source operating system designed to provide strong security for desktop computing.
 Qubes is based on Xen, X Window System, and Linux, and can run most Linux applications and utilize most of the Linux drivers.
 Qubes **Release 1** has been released in September 2012.
-Qubes **Release 2** is currently in the works, and the Beta 1 is scheduled to be released in the coming weeks.
-Qubes 2 will also support Windows-based AppVMs.
+Qubes **Release 2** is currently in the works, and Beta 1 has already been released.
+Qubes 2 supports Windows-based AppVMs.

 -   [Screenshots](/wiki/QubesScreenshots)
 -   [Architecture Overview](/wiki/QubesArchitecture)